 If you are using WP Admin and don’t see the Featured Image module on your Add New or Edit Post page, please make sure you’ve selected Featured Image in your Screen Options.

 You will see an uploading screen identical to that used when inserting an image into a blog post.
 Follow the on-screen prompts to choose the image from your computer and upload it or choose it from one of the images already in your Media Library.

-Next, click the button Set Featured Image:
+Next, click the button Set Featured Image at the bottom right: